Mohi1038/AertherBot/README.md

 -   To view someone else's profile: `/profile view user:@username`
 -   To edit your "About Me": `/profile edit about:Your new bio here`
 -   To see your study stats: `/stats`
+-   To manage your to-do list: `/todo add task:Read Chapter 5 deadline:2024-06-10`
+-   To view your to-do list: `/todo list`
+-   To mark a task as complete: `/todo complete`
+-   To set up recurring study reminders: `/todo reminders frequency:daily time:18:00`
+-   To set a one-time reminder for a user: `/reminder user:@username duration:30m`

 ---